jobovy/apogee/README.rst

 	              baseline=baseline,mwav=mwav,cflux=cflux,modelopac='mpac',\
 		      modelatm=atm_ng,linelist='turbospec.201312161124.new.vac')

 which is indistinguishable from the plot above.
+Remember that you end up with a file that contains the continuous opacity, so you might want to remove it again.

 Fitting spectra
 ^^^^^^^^^^^^^^^^^